detailobsessed/discord-support-agent/.github/ISSUE_TEMPLATE/4-change.md

 assignees: [detailobsessed]
 ---

 ### Is your change request related to a problem?
-Please describe.
+Please describe
 <!-- A clear and concise description of what the problem is. -->

 ### Describe the solution you'd like